playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-write-hooks-from-scratch/index.md

 # Component-focused state

-// TODO: Talk about how the "increment" isn't a slight of hand, either but based on how the VDOM works
+Now that suffices as a high-level explaination, but let's expand this idea out a bit.
+After all, `"React "increments" this internally for each hook it runs into."`?
+That's a bit vague.

-Let's expand this idea out a bit and store the array state in an abstract representation of the component via an internal `Component` class:
+Let's try to implement this using the array storage system we came up with earlier, but instead lean into the VDOM's component tracking.
+This will allow us to store the array state in an abstract representation of the component via an internal `Component` class:

 ```jsx
 // Global reference to current component